Boys cross country: Hempstead's Winger closes strong career as state runner-up

 Dubuque Hempstead’s Ryan Winger closed a terrific career for the Mustangs on Friday at the Iowa state cross country meet.

-The Mustangs' senior leader was outpaced down the stretch by Class 4A state champ Jaysen Bouwers, of Sioux City North, and settled for a career best runner-up finish in 15:45.7 at Lakeside Municipal Golf Course in Fort Dodge, Iowa.
+The Mustangs’ senior leader was outpaced down the stretch by Class 4A state champ Jaysen Bouwers, of Sioux City North, and settled for a career and school best runner-up finish of 15:45.7 at Lakeside Municipal Golf Course in Fort Dodge, Iowa.

+“I’m feeling pretty good right now,” Winger said.
+“I’m pretty proud of my performance today.
+It went pretty much almost how I wanted it to go.
+Of course, I was aiming for a state championship, but second is pretty darn good, too.”

+Bouwers won the title in 15:31.2.
+The two went stride-for-stride in the first mile, then Bouwers created a slight distance before pulling away on the last 200 meters.

 Dubuque Senior’s Connor Kilgore also landed a top-10 finish, as the Rams’ senior closed his career in eighth place at 16:14.6.